andrei-migunov/andrei-migunov.github.io/_pages/about.md

 I love my wife, my family, and my friends.
 I'm grateful to be able to spend my time doing mathematics and teaching the many brilliant and hard-working students I get to meet at Drake.

->[Donate](https://iowamutualaid.org/camper-solidarity) to [Des Moines Mutual Aid](https://iowamutualaid.org/des-moines-mutual-aid) and help keep our houseless neighbors warm through the winter.
-DMMA has no paid staff and never will - all of your donation goes directly to keeping people warm. $14 keeps one person warm in an average tent for one week.
-It is not easy to comprehend just how cold it is outside in the Winter- anything helps.